DmitriiDenisov/research_oversampling/README.md

 - [x] Add realisation of SMOTE in order to compare

 - [x] Add to statistics dataframe number of elements and percantage of minority class

+- [ ] Debug code to check everything